mtlynch/mtlynch.io/content/posts/digitizing/index.md

 I figured that I could follow the same process as I did with ClipBucket - put the videos on GCS, then symlink all of MediaGoblin's folders to GCS folders via gcsfuse.
 It turns out that mounting a GCS bucket into a Docker container is much harder than mounting it in a normal VM.
 I spent dozens of hours solving all the gotchas and wrote a [whole blog post](/retrofit-docker-gcs/) about it.

-Two weeks later, I realized that none of it was necessary.
 I finally loaded all of my videos into MediaGoblin, mounted the GCS folder, and it was slow. *Painfully* slow.
 It was slow to even load the video thumbnails when it displayed the index of videos.
 I tried switching to a more powerful VM, but I still got the same result.

 I realized that the bottleneck was the reading and writing of the video files.
 To serve any data, my MediaGoblin had to read it from Google Cloud Storage via gcsfuse, probably not optimized for speed.
 Then it had to send the same data to the browser.
 But MediaGoblin was a pointless middleman.
 For the static files, it was just a dumb proxy.